 - Blood thinners prevent blood clots from growing or forming.
 Your health care team will choose the best one for you based on your medical history.
 You may take them as a shot, pill or through an IV.
-How long you need to take blood thinners will depend on the type of blood thinner and the cause of your blood clot. - Thrombolytics are used to dissolve large or lifethreatening blood clots, such as those causing a severe pulmonary embolism.
+How long you need to take blood thinners will depend on the type of blood thinner and the cause of your blood clot. - Thrombolytics are used on large blood clots that cause more serious, life-threatening symptoms, such as a pulmonary embolism.
 They are given through an IV and dissolve the blood clot(s).